informalsystems/atomkraft/README.md

 Atomkraft's functionality outlined above represents the tool MVP: please feel free to employ it in your projects, and let us know of your experience: we are always ready to assist!

-There is many more features that are planned or are already being implemented; so stay tuned.
+There are many more features that are planned or are already being implemented; so stay tuned.
 Below is the preview of the future Atomkraft functionality:

 - **Standard test suites**: we have already started the effort to provide standard reactors and tests for most important Cosmos SDK modules: [bank](https://docs.cosmos.network/master/modules/bank/), [staking](https://docs.cosmos.network/master/modules/staking/), [authz](https://docs.cosmos.network/master/modules/authz/); you name it!
 This will serve the community at large, and will allow you, as an Atomkraft user, to easily bootstrap your new Atomkraft projects:
   - running standard test suites in your CI will make sure that your new functionality doesn't break the important blockchain invariants;